| |

 not getting into the water until 11:00 and having to rent a truck, go to

 the store and eat lunch in between the first two dives.
+I hope to have some good pictures to upload Sunday

 night.
 We had some good dives today.
 I saw at least 3 large puffer fish